Susan Neiman: Moral Clarity

-In Moral Clarity, Neiman argues that all human beings have moral needs but that secular culture, particularly on the political left, is reluctant or unable to satisfy them, and as a consequence has ceded the moral domain to religion and traditional conservatives.
-She attributes this failing not to a lack of values but to a lack of a "standpoint from which those values make sense."
-The book explores the reasons why this is so and offers a framework for moral thinking based on Enlightenment ideas, particularly those of Kant and Rousseau, which rely neither on divine authority nor on authoritarian ideology.
+In Moral Clarity, Neiman argues that all human beings have moral needs but that secular culture, particularly on the political left, is reluctant or unable to satisfy or even articulate them, and as a consequence has ceded the moral domain to religion and traditional conservatives.
+She attributes this failing not to a lack of values but to a lack of a "standpoint from which those values make sense."The book explores the reasons why this is so and offers a framework for moral thinking based on Enlightenment ideas, particularly those of Kant and Rousseau, which rely neither on divine authority nor on authoritarian ideology.

+In contrast to the Times' mixed appraisal of Evil in Modern Thought, its review of Moral Clarity was thoroughly positive: "Neiman’s particular skill lies in expressing sensitivity, intelligence and moral seriousness without any hint of oversimplification, dogmatism or misplaced piety.
+She clearly and unflinchingly sees life as it is, but also sees how it might be, and could be, if we recaptured some of the hopes and ideals that currently escape us."
+Jane O'Grady, for The Guardian, called the book "fresh and exhilarating, inspiring optimism rather than recrimination."

 Why Grow Up?

 In Why Grow Up, Neiman challenges the infantilism that she believes is widespread in modern society.
 She suggests that the "forces that shape our world" encourage consumerism, apathy, cynicism, and the fetishization of beauty and youth in order to keep citizens passive and compliant.
 She thinks these are propped up by a conception of adulthood in which being an adult is synonymous with drudgery, resignation, and inevitable decline.
 Neiman makes the case for an ideal of adulthood that involves exercising judgement, understanding one's own culture through immersion in others, actively shaping society, and seeking orientation in the face of uncertainty.
 As in Moral Clarity, Neiman draws on the work of Kant, Rousseau, Arendt, and other philosophers to argue for a concept of maturity in which thinking critically does not mean abandoning one's ideals.

+Vivan Gornick, in Boston Review, is critical of the book's "prescriptiveness," which she argues does not help those who fail to "grow up."
+A. O. Scott calls the book "unusual and exemplary" if " sometimes frustrating," and concludes that its real virtue "lies in its insistence that thinking for oneself is a difficult and lifelong undertaking, in its genuinely subversive defense of philosophy in an age besotted by data."